isomerpages/seab-corp/_seab-link-issue-1-2025/Optimising Resources for GCE Level Oral Examinations.md

 <p>The successful implementation in 2024 is attributed to the strong support
 and cooperation of schools and teachers.&nbsp; It could only be implemented with the sufficient number of teachers as oral examiners.
-SEAB will complete the implementation in 2025 with the GCE N(A)/N(T)/O-Levels in a single window for all subjects (conducting O-level Mother Tongue Language with the rest).</p>
+SEAB will complete the implementation in 2025 with the GCE N(A)/N(T)/O-Level oral examinations in a single window for all subjects (including the conduct of O-level Mother Tongue Language with the rest).</p>
 <p>The survey feedback from oral examiners was positive:</p>
 <p><strong>95% Oral Examiners were happy with the new oral exam arrangement.</strong>
 </p>